 Westminster City School – Westminster

 We are a comprehensive school for boys, with a mixed sixth form, located in the heart of London, close to Buckingham Palace, the Houses of Parliament and Westminster Abbey.

-Our School was a grammar school for the period 1944–1976, then became a comprehensive.
-We became an academy on 1 July 2013 and continue to offer a first class education to our pupils and sixth formers.
+Our School was a grammar school for the period 1944–76, then became a comprehensive.
+We became an academy on 1 July 2013 and continue to offer a first class education to our students.

 Grey Coat Hospital – Westminster